 This was a quick blurp of each, I analysis these characteristics to actual fins on the homepage so you really have something to go off as far as which fins these factors would correlate to.

 There are two important things to remember.
 Wash off well with fresh water after use and store in cool dry spot.
-Although there are several other factors and things you really should know about this, there is an entire post I wrote about it here.

 They should fit comfortably snug.
 You dont want a lot of movement and giggle in the foot pocket or too tight that they will be restricting.
 That is the short answer, I give a full explanation here.

 I hope that has been helpful to you and that it has answered your questions.
 If there is still a question or two that still havent been answered then look around the site.
 There are almost 100 pages of info just on swim fins so take a look around at the top and side menus and I am sure I have addressed it in one of my articles!